-This page is under development and will give you all the (background) information you need to plan your trek on the Pamir Trail.
-There will be advice on terrain, weather, equipment but also how to minimise your impact, how to organise your transport and food along the trail as well as how to do a visa run.
+This page is under development and eventually will give you all the (background) information you need to plan your trek on the Pamir Trail.
+There is advice on terrain, weather, equipment but also how to minimise your impact, how to organise your transport and food along the trail as well as how to do a visa run.
 The latter is needed when you plan a thru hike.

 If you read this on your phone, keep it horizontal for a better reading experience.